 Skyrocket Your Metabolism to Lose Fat

-To lose fat, you must eat in a caloric deficit; and to gain muscle, you must be in a caloric surplus but you cannot do both at the same time.
+To lose fat, you must have calorie deficits each day, and to gain muscle, you must be in a caloric surplus, but you cannot do both at the same time.

-If your weight stays the same through your journey and your body fat decreases, your percent of lean muscle mass automatically goes up by default.
-You didn’t gain any muscle but your fat and muscle ratio percentages just shifted.
+If your weight stays the same through your journey, and you lose body fat, your percent of lean muscle mass automatically goes up by default.
+You didn’t gain any muscle, but your fat and muscle ratio percentages have shifted.

 Calculating Your Calories to Lose Fat

-There are many good calorie calculators out there that will give you an estimate on how much to eat to start losing fat.
-Check out the ones here and here .
-Usually cut about 10 to 15% of your TDEE calories to start the process.
+There are many good calorie calculators out there that will give you an estimate on how much to eat to start losing fat for weight loss.
+You usually need to cut about 10 to 15% of your TDEE (total daily energy expenditure) calories to start the process.

 Remember that the calculators are just an estimate.
-It’s up to you to track your measurements and to adjust your caloric intake to ensure that you’re getting the results you’re looking for and modify your calories if you’re not.
+It’s up to you to track your measurements and to adjust your caloric intake to ensure you’re getting the results you’re looking for.

 Resting Metabolic Rate (RMR)